Jigyanshu2333/Netflix_Clone/README.md

 # Netflix Clone

 This is a clone of the official Netflix website.
 A short video of the movie runs in the background.
 This is a responsive site upto the width of 550px.
 It has a sliding window of the new released movies.
 The headings has gradient shades nad looks quite unique.
-Site has search icons, notification bell, drop down button and many more features.
+Site has search icons, notification bell, drop down button and many other features.

 ## Technology used